 A transmission fluid is a special type of lubricant that is formulated to keep the moving components of a vehicle’s transmission running smoothly.
 There are different types of transmission fluids available, especially for automatic transmissions and manual transmissions.

-Sometimes it could be a problem with the transmission itself in which case you would have to get it repaired or replaced.
-But, in most cases, you can simply replace the transmission fluid with fresh fluid that is formulated to serve your particular vehicle’s transmission.
+Sometimes it could be a problem with the transmission itself in which case you would have to get it rebuilt or replaced.
+But, in most cases, you can simply replace the transmission fluid with new fluid that is formulated to serve your particular vehicle’s transmission.

-Top 5 Symptoms
+Top 5 Symptoms of Bad Transmission Fluid

 To increase your chances of saving your engine, you need to recognize the symptoms of burnt transmission fluid, so you can do something about it as soon as possible.
-Below are the top 5 symptoms of burnt transmission fluid.
+Here are five common signs of burnt transmission fluid.

 One of the first symptoms you will recognize is a burning smell inside your vehicle that is coming from your transmission fluid.
 This burning smell is caused by all the extra friction being created from the gears, which causes them to overheat and burn.

 If your transmission is leaking fluid, then it will cause the remaining fluid to burn more because there is not enough of the fluid to adequately lubricate the components of your transmission.
 This means they will overheat faster as they’re not being adequately cooled down.

 The transmission is what allows you to change gears.
 If you have burning transmission fluid, then it will cause more hesitation when you try to change the gears.
 To make matters worse, the gears may change themselves as you’re driving.

 If the temperature gets to 220°F, the metal components of the transmission will have varnish form on them.
 If it gets to 240°F, then you will have hardened seals.
 At 260°F, there will be slippage with the transmission bands and clutches.
 If you let it get to 295°F, then your entire transmission will fail and it will need to be replaced.